Image Choice is used when you ask a multiple choice question and present the possible answers to your respondent by using images or GIFs.

 When you make a question a quiz question, you will be able to select the right answer (or answerS in case of multiple choice).
 This way the respondent will receive a score based on the quiz questions at the end of the survey/quiz.

-When the respondents receive there score, they also have the possibility to take a look at the right answers.
-Underneath these answers you can show an explanation for the correct answer.
+When the respondents receive their score, they also have the possibility to take a look at the right answers.
+Underneath these answers, you can show an explanation for the correct answer.

 4.5 Additional Text

 The additional text gives the respondent an extra text box to specify or leave an extra comment if necessary.

 Add an image, video, GIF or audio to make your quiz or survey more entertaining.

 Tip: Your file has to be under 10mb.
 Not to worry, this is already quite a file.